 What if my job feels unrelated to my faith?

-God often uses ordinary work to bless the people around us—through reliability, craftsmanship, kindness, and fairness.
-Offer your tasks to Christ each morning with a prayer for work, and look for ways to serve the people touched by your work.
+, and look for ways to serve the people touched by your work.
 Integrity, patience, and encouragement can carry the fragrance of the gospel in any workplace.
 And if you are prayerfully wondering whether a new season may be ahead, these Bible verses for career change can help you seek God with courage and clarity.

 Can setbacks mean I missed my calling?

 Not necessarily.
-Setbacks do not automatically mean you missed God’s calling.
+Setbacks don’t mean you’ve missed your calling.
 Sometimes they refine our motives, reshape the timing, or grow resilience in us.
 Many biblical figures walked through detours—Joseph, Ruth, Paul—and God wove those very seasons into greater purposes.
-If the road feels uncertain right now, Abraham’s story offers steady hope when the path is unclear.
-Ask what this moment can form in you, then keep moving with wise, prayerful steps.
+If the road feels uncertain right now, Abraham’s story offers steady hope when the path is unclear

 Practice a few faithful rhythms and let them guide your week